Chellsie Memmel: 2020 comeback

 In April 2020, Memmel began more structured training after posting a video on social media of herself performing her double pike beam dismount with a message saying “the seed has been planted.”
 Memmel confirmed her comeback as an elite gymnast on July 31 via YouTube.

 Memmel made her elite competition comeback at the 2021 U.S. Classic in May.
 Memmel competed on vault, scoring an 13.750, and balance beam, scoring an 11.800.
 This was Memmel's first competition in nine years.
 In August, Memmel announced that she would be joining Simone Biles' Gold Over America Tour.

-U.S. National Team coach
+USA Gymnastics career

 In May 2022, Memmel was named "technical lead" for the U.S. National women's artistic gymnastics team.
-In this role, she works with the top gymnastics to design routines that maximize their potential scores under the current code of points.
-She also chooses which gymnasts compete on which events in team competitions, helping coach the U.S. team to a world championship in 2022.
+In this role, she works with the top gymnasts to design routines that maximize their potential scores under the current code of points.
+She also chooses which gymnasts compete on which events in team competitions, helping coach the U.S. team to gold at the 2022 and 2023 World Championships and the 2024 Olympic Games.

 Personal life

 Memmel married Kory Maier, a mechanical engineer, in August 2013.
-They have two children: a son, Dashel Dean Maier, born in February 2015 and a daughter, Audrielle Ruth Maier, born in November 2017.
+They have two children: a son born in February 2015 and a daughter born in November 2017.

 Routines and skills

-Eponymous skills
+Eponymous skill

 Memmel has one eponymous skill listed in the Code of Points.